-Commercial Real Estate has a myriad of different control factors which impact the daily operations of a given office.
-While staff are out on viewings, or plugged into the phone system all day, tracking the below metrics will keep you on top of your figures.
+Commercial real estate has a lot of different control factors which impact the daily operations of a given office.
+While staff are out on viewings or plugged into the phone system all day, tracking the below metrics will keep you on top of your figures.

 1. Commission: When measuring commission as a KPI, you need to monitor both the percentage you get from the sale of a property and what the agent makes from that sale.
 It relates to how well the property was priced and should give an indication of the selling climate in the area.

 2. Number of properties advertised by agent: Before we start, don’t just look at your number.
 How are your competitors doing?
 This is an important benchmark when you review your figures.
 The number of listings you have is nearly always a direct result of marketing efforts.